-The annual audit of Conservation Halton's financial transactions for the year ended December 31, 2020 was completed by KPMG LLP.
-The attached draft 2020 financial statements have been prepared by Conservation Halton staff.
+The annual audit of Conservation Halton's financial transactions for the year ended December 31, 2020 has been completed by KPMG LLP.
+The attached draft 2020 financial statements (Appendix A) have been prepared by Conservation Halton staff.

 The KPMG Auditors' Report which is included in the financial statements is a standard audit report without qualifications and it is their opinion that the statements are presented fairly and in accordance with public sector accounting standards.
-KPMG has also provided the attached 2020 Audit Findings Report (Appendix E).
+KPMG has also provided the attached 2020 Audit Findings Report ((Appendix B).
+KPMG staff will be available at the meeting to present their report.